Uncoupling with Intention: How to End a Relationship with Care and Clarity

 “Will I find this kind of connection again?”

-This is also where individual therapy or couples work (when appropriate) can support you in making sense of the experience rather than getting stuck in it.
+This is also where individual therapy or couples work can support you in making sense of the experience rather than getting stuck in it.

 5 Ways to Uncouple in a Healthy Intentional Way